mattgenious/QuickPaySharp/csharp-dotnet2-client-generated/csharp-dotnet2-client/docs/PaymentMethodPriorityApi.md

 <a name="postpaymentmethodpriorityformat"></a>
 # **POSTPaymentMethodPriorityFormat**
-> void POSTPaymentMethodPriorityFormat (string acceptVersion, string authorization, Dictionary<string, string> paymentMethodPriority)
+> void POSTPaymentMethodPriorityFormat (string acceptVersion, string authorization, string paymentMethodPriority)

 Replaces the payment method priority of the merchant